A Francophone Maghreb

 If you have received your propaedeutic diploma within one academic year, your academic results are good and you are a very motivated student, you may apply for a place in the Humanities Lab.

-The Maghreb countries (particularly Morocco, Algeria and Tunisia) cannot be understood without a Francophone perspective.
-During this seminar and the stay at NIMAR (Dutch Institute in Rabat-Morocco; one week), students will gain insight into the Francophone challenges of cultural and political life in the Maghreb.
-The lectures will examine the historical and political aspects of Francophonie in the Maghreb, the language policies and the relationships between language, identity and literary production.
+The Maghreb countries (particularly Morocco, Algeria and Tunisia) cannot be understood without a Francophone perspective, from a comparative standpoint.
+During this seminar and the stay at NIMAR (Dutch Institute in Rabat-Morocco; 5 days), students will gain insight into the multilingual challenges of the cultural and political life in the Maghreb.
+The lectures will examine the historical and political aspects of the Francophony in the Maghreb, the language policies and the relationships between language, identity and literary production.

 Upon successful completion of this course, students will: